Monica Lewinsky cuts off interview in Israel after being asked if she expects Bill Clinton 'apology'

 Monica Lewinsky walked off stage during an interview Monday at a conference in Israel -- after the interviewer asked her a question about former President Bill Clinton.

-Lewinsky was sitting for the question-and-answer session after speaking at a conference organized by the Israel Television News Company on Monday when she was asked if she was still waiting for a “personal apology” from Clinton, Haaretz reported.
+Lewinsky was sitting for the question-and-answer session after speaking about the pros and cons of the Internet at a conference organized by the Israel Television News Company on Monday.
+The interviewer asked if Lewinsky was still waiting for a “personal apology” from Clinton, Haaretz reported.

 “Recently in an interview with NBC News, former President Clinton was rather irate when he was asked if he ever apologized to you personally,” news anchor Yonit Levi said.
 “Do you still expect that apology, the personal apology?”